I thought it was all said out there in blogs and videos until one of my clients in boxed and asked what is site structure?, How to get sitelinks?

 And 14 days down the road, go this screenshot

-And now, this is wat I see
+And now, this is what I see

 Love that?
 Yah sure.

 That’s exactly what am going to show you in the next step.
+How to get Please Google sitelinks wordpress but also applies to other website building platforms.

-Why is Good Site Structure Important?
+Why is A Good Site Structure Important?

 1. Faster Indexing